Human rights in the Democratic Republic of the Congo: Prohibition of child labor and minimum age for employment

-In several mining regions, including the provinces of Katanga, Western and Eastern Kasai, and North and South Kivu, children performed dangerous, often underground, mine work.
+In the past, several mining regions (including Katanga, Western and Eastern Kasai, and North and South Kivu, children performed dangerous, often underground, mine work).
 Children in the mining sector often received less than 10 percent of the pay adults received for the same production, according to the Solidarity Center.
+In 2020 the Ministry of Mines announced plans to inspect child labor in artisanal mines but this was delayed due to Covid.